 In a private action, either side may appeal an unfavourable decision on the grounds of legal error that prejudiced the losing party.
 Appellate courts do not re-weigh the evidence; rather, they examine whether the trier of fact correctly applied the law to the facts as it (the trier of fact) found them.

 Collective, representative and class actions

 48 Does your country have a collective, representative or class action process in private antitrust cases?
 How common are they?

 Yes, class actions are common in the US, and antitrust claims are regularly brought as putative class actions.
 Rule 23 of the Federal Rules of Civil Procedure sets forth the requirements for class actions, including antitrust class actions.
-Under the Class Action Fairness Act, federal courts can hear class lawsuits that arise under state laws.
-Many states also permit the filing of class-action lawsuits.
+Under the Class Action Fairness Act, federal courts can hear class action lawsuits that arise under state laws.
+Many states also permit the filing of class action lawsuits.

 49 Who can bring these claims?
 Can consumer associations bring claims on behalf of consumers?
 Can trade or professional associations bring claims on behalf of their members?